GeertvanGeest/cluster-docs/docs/checklists/checklist_courses_cluster.md

 - how long should the students accounts remain valid ?
 - do the students need to access the HPC resources (storage, slurm partition) after the end of the course and if yes until when ?
 - provide a cell phone emergency number for me to call one of the teachers in case of problems with the setup.
 Who is that ?
 - Who should have my phone number for emergencies.
-Emergency communication please only be phone, no email.
+Emergency communication please only by phone, no email.
 - When should I be available for emergencies?
 Date, Time From-To.
 - please ask the students to test their access to HPC and to the storage folder before the course starts

 Experience shows that Emergency Communication is most needed, but preparation thereof very much neglected.
-If I do not get that info, I can not organize and provide help when you will really need it.
+If I do not get that info, I will not be able to organize and provide help when you will really need it.